Lzduque/hello-world/readme.txt

-﻿Open a text editor.
+Open a text editor.
 Now write a couple of lines of text, perhaps say hello

+Hi!!!